 Steele, LR 2008, 'Making Sense of the Family Court's Decisions on the Non-Therapeutic Sterilisation of Girls with Intellectual Disability', Australian Journal of Family Law, vol. 22, no. 1, pp. 1-23.

-Steele, L 2018, 'Restrictive Practices in Australian Schools: Institutional Violence, Disability and Law' in Trimmer, K, Dixon, R & Stewart Findlay, Y (eds), The Palgrave Handbook of Education Law for Schools, Springer, Germany, pp. 533-552.View/Download from: UTS OPUS or Publisher's site
+Steele, L 2018, 'Restrictive Practices in Australian Schools: Institutional Violence, Disability and Law' in Trimmer, K, Dixon, R & Stewart Findlay, Y (eds), The Palgrave Handbook of Education Law for Schools, Springer, Germany, pp. 533-552.View/Download from: Publisher's site

 The current legal framework governing restrictive practices in schools regulates, rather than prohibits, restrictive practices.
 The central aim of this chapter is twofold: (i) to provide an overview of the legal framework of the use of restrictive practices in schools, and (ii) to identify some critical entry points into questioning the self-evidence of this legal framework and consequently reframe restrictive practices in schools as a lawful form of institutional violence.
 The chapter begins by introducing restrictive practices in schools and then provides an overview of the current legal framework that regulates the use of restrictive practices, and ultimately positions these practices beyond legal definitions of unlawful violence and hence beyond legal liability.
 The chapter then discusses the United Nations Convention on the Rights of Persons with Disabilities and recent Australian government inquiries, which provide a strong policy basis for viewing restrictive practices as violence, which should be prohibited.

-Steele, LR 2018, 'Sterilisation, Disability and Wellbeing: The Curative Imaginary of the 'Welfare Jurisdiction'' in Spivakovsky, C, Seear, K & Carter, A (eds), Critical Perspectives on Coercive Interventions Law, Medicine and Society, Routledge Frontiers of Criminal Justice, UK.View/Download from: UTS OPUS
+Steele, LR 2018, 'Sterilisation, Disability and Wellbeing: The Curative Imaginary of the "Welfare Jurisdiction"' in Spivakovsky, C, Seear, K & Carter, A (eds), Critical Perspectives on Coercive Interventions Law, Medicine and Society, Routledge Frontiers of Criminal Justice, UK, pp. 149-163.